 |SEC Conference||Big 10 Conference|

 You aren't going to find yourself in much better position if by the time your handicapper puts his predictions out for the weekend the lines have been pounded and the value is gone.

-So no matter if you are a big or small bettor, you can get your NCAA Thursday Night football betting action in as soon as possible.
+So no matter if you are a big or small bettor, you can get your NCAA Thursday Night football betting action and Friday Night College betting in as soon as possible.